frankcj6/React_Robinhood_Clone_App_Development/README.md

 ```

 ### Description
 This web app is the clone of the Robinhood App.
 Robinhood is a trading App that supports commission-free trades of stocks and exchange-traded funds.
-This project is using React+Finnhub+Ruby as the development stack.
+This project is using React+Finnhub+Firebase as the development stack.

 ### Development Tools
-We are using React+ Finnhub +Ruby as the development tool.
+We are using React+ Finnhub +Firebase as the development tool.

 For React, start the React App by using the following command: